Yash456k/SocketIO-MERN-chatApp/README.md

 3. **Starting a Conversation**
-   - From your contacts list, find and click on "yash456k".
+   - From your contacts list, find and click on "yash456k" ( with the email "yash456k@gmail.com" ).
-   - This will open a new chat window with me.
+   - This will open the chat with me on the right side of the sidebar.
    - Type your message in the chat input field and press enter or click the send button.
    - You should see your message appear in the chat window in real-time.

 4. **Testing Real-Time Messaging**
    - If I am online, you may receive a response.
-   - Try sending messages back and forth to test the real-time functionality.
+In the mean time you can test it out with google gemini.

 5. **Using the Gemini AI Interface**
    - Look for a special chat option or button labeled "Gemini AI" or similar.